alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Commit this new full configuration file to the Safe Haven repository

 ## 1. Prepare Safe Haven Management Domain

+### Clear out any existing references to DSG from previous deployments

+**=== ONLY CARRY OUT THE FOLLOWING STEPS IF THE DSG SUBSCRIPTION IS COMPLETELY EMPTY ===**

+**=== IF THE DSG SUBSCRIPTION IS NOT EMPTY CONFIRM IT IS NO LONGER USED BEFORE DELETING ANY RESOURCES ===**

+### On the SHM Domain Controller
+- Connect to the **SHM Domain Controller** via Remote Desktop client over the VPN connection
+- Login with local user `atiadmin` and the SHM DC admin password from the SHM KeyVault
+- Delete users for DSG in the SHM DC Active Directory
+    - In the "Server Management" app, click `Tools -> Active Directory Users and Computers`
+        - In the `Safe Haven Research Users` OU, delete the `DSGROUP<dsg-id> Test Researcher` user
+        - In the `Safe Haven Service Accounts` OU, delete:
+            -  The `DSGROUP<dsg-id> DSVM LDAP` user
+            -  The `DSGROUP<dsg-id> Gitlab LDAP` user
+            -  The `DSGROUP<dsg-id> HackMD LDAP` user
+        - Delete the `SG DSGROUP<dsg-id> Research Users` security group from the `Safe Haven Security Groups` OU
+- Remove AD Trust for DSG from SHM domain controller (both inbound and outbound)
+    - In the "Server Management" app, click `Tools -> Active Directory Domains and Trusts`
+    - Right click the SHM domain and click `Properties` then the `Trusts` tab
+    - In the `Domains trusted bny this domain` list select the DSG domain and click `Remove`
+    - If warned that trust information for the domain cannot be obtained, click `Yes` to remove the trust anyway.
+    - This will also remove the corresponding entry from the `Domains that trust this domain list`
+- Remove DNS records for DSG from SHM domain controller
+    - In the "Server Management" app, click `Tools -> DNS`
+    - Remove reverse records for DSG subnets
+        - Expand the `Reverse lookup zones` folder
+        - Delete the three `c.b.a.in-addr-arpa` entries, where `a.b.c` are the IP prefixes for the DSG `Identity`, `RDS` and `Data` subnets.
+Note that the ordering of the three octets for these prefixes is reversed in the `c.b.a.in-addr-arpa` entries.
+    - Remove conditional forwarder record for DSG domain
+        - Expand the `Conditional forwarders` folder
+        - Delete the entry for the DSG domain

+### On the SHM NPS VM
+- Connect to the **SHM NPS** via Remote Desktop client over the VPN connection
+- Login with local user `atiadmin` and the SHM DC admin password from the SHM KeyVault
+- Remove DSG RDS RADIUS Client records
+    - In the "Server Management" app, click `Tools -> Network Policy Server`
+    - Expand `NPS (Local) -> RADIUS clients and servers -> RADIUS clients`
+    - Right click `DSG<dsgid>RDS` and select delete

+### In the Azure Portal SHM subscription
+- Delete all secrets for DSG in the SHM KeyVault (secrets are prefixed with both`dsgX-` or `dsgroupX-`)
+- Delete pVNet eering with DSG VNet from Management VNet
+    - In the SHM Management subscription navigate to `Resource groups -> RG_DSG_VNET`
+    - Select the SHM VNet, then `Peerings` from the `Configuration` section of the left-hand menu
+    - Delete the peering named `PEER_DSG_DSGROUP<dsg-id>_VNET1`
+- Delete VNet peering with any mirror VNets
+    - In the SHM Management subscription navigate to `Resource groups -> RG_SHM_PKG_MIRRORS`
+    - Select the `VNET_SHM_PKG_MIRRORS_TIER2` VNet, then `Peerings` from the `Configuration` section of the left-hand menu
+    - Delete any peering named `PEER_DSGROUP<dsg-id>_VNET1`
+    - Select the `VNET_SHM_PKG_MIRRORS_TIER3` VNet, then `Peerings` from the `Configuration` section of the left-hand menu
+    - Delete any peering named `PEER_DSG_DSGROUP<dsg-id>_VNET1`
+- Delete DSG RDS DNS zone from DSG domain
+    - In the SHM Management subscription navigate to `Resource groups -> RG_SHM_DNS`
+    - Click on the DSG domain
+    - Delete the `rds` and `_acme-challenge.rds` records

+### Set up users and DNS
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

 - Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/01_configure_shm_dc/` directory within the Safe Haven repository.